Deduplication

 • how often are they modified?

-• how much can they be deduped with an unlimited dedup table?
+• how much could they be deduped with an unlimited dedup table?

 • how much can they be compressed?